girgink/game-of-life/README.md

 ### <a href="input-file-format"></a>Input file format
 * The first line indicates the width and height of the grid as unsigned integer values separated by a space.
 * The second line indicates the number of generations to be simulated as unsigned integer.
-* The other lines indicate the locations of the living cells initially.
-Each line has two unsigned integer values separated by space indicating zero-indexed horizontal and vertical coordinates of the living cells, respectively.
+* The other lines indicate the initial locations of the living cells.
+Each line has two unsigned integer values separated by space indicating vertical and horizontal coordinates of the living cells, respectively.
+    * The top left cell has the coordinates of (0, 0)
-    * Valid horizontal coordinate values range between 0 - (width-1)
+    * Valid vertical coordinate values range between 0 - (height-1), increasing from top to bottom.
-    * Valid vertical coordinate values range between 0 - (height-1)
+    * Valid horizontal coordinate values range between 0 - (width-1), increasing from left to right.

 Example:
 ```